 ### *ImmutableStream*

-The [*ImmutableStream*](#immutablestream) marker interface extends [*ReadonlyStream*](#readonlystream) to indicate the implementation attempts to enforce these constraints:
+[*ImmutableStream*](#immutablestream) is a marker interface that extends [*ReadonlyStream*](#readonlystream)to indicate the implementation attempts to enforce immutability constraints on the encapsulated resource.

-- The implementation MUST adhere to all [*ReadonlyStream*](#readonlystream) constraints.
+- Implementations MUST adhere to all [*ReadonlyStream*](#readonlystream) constraints.

-- The implementation MUST NOT allow non-idempotent reading of the encapsulated resource, whether by implementing [*ReadableStream*](#readablestream) or by some other means.
+- Implementations MUST NOT allow non-idempotent reading of the encapsulated resource, whether by implementing [*ReadableStream*](#readablestream) or by some other means.

-- The implementation MUST NOT expose the state of the encapsulated resource pointer, whether by implementing [*SeekableStream*](#seekablestream) or by some other means.
+- Implementations MUST NOT expose the state of the encapsulated resource pointer, whether by implementing [*SeekableStream*](#seekablestream) or by some other means.

-- The implementation MUST NOT allow closing of the encapsulated resource before the [*ImmutableStream*](#immutablestream) is destructed, whether by implementing [*ClosableStream*](#closablestream) or by some other means.
+- Implementations MUST NOT allow closing of the encapsulated resource before the [*ImmutableStream*](#immutablestream) is destructed, whether by implementing [*ClosableStream*](#closablestream) or by some other means.

-- The implementation MUST NOT allow mutation of the `$metadata` property.
+- Implementations MUST NOT allow mutation of the `$metadata` property.

 - **The immutability constraints are necessarily strict.** Immutability of a resource is incompatible with non-idempotent reading; doing so modifies its pointer position, thereby changing its state.
 Likewise, closing the resource changes its state.
 These constraints leave only [*StringableStream*](#stringablestream) and [*SizableStream*](#sizablestream) as compatible interfaces.